Germany's F128 Frigate Submission — Four MEKO A-200 DEU for EUR 6.63 Billion — Pulled From the Budget Committee

 The industrial map is redrawn.
 TKMS is prime, with hulls at Stahlbau Nord, Saab supplying the 9LV combat system and radar integration, Atlas Elektronik the towed sonar and Kongsberg the Naval Strike Missile.
 Absent is the entire F126 team — Rheinmetall's NVL yard, German Naval Yards, Thales, Hensoldt and Rohde und Schwarz — though TKMS chief Oliver Burkhard has indicated some could return as subcontractors.

-Then the submission slipped.
-It was pulled from the budget committee's 8 July session — the last before the summer recess — after coalition MPs raised doubts about the smaller ship's suitability for its core anti-submarine task, doubts a state secretary could not dispel.
-The navy's own inspector has certified after examination that the MEKO A-200 DEU meets the anti-submarine requirement and would fulfil NATO obligations; the objection is political, not a technical verdict.
-No new date has been set.
+Then the submission slipped, briefly.
+It was withdrawn from the budget committee's agenda over the weekend of 4–5 July after coalition MPs raised doubts about the smaller ship's suitability for its core anti-submarine task.
+The navy's own inspector has certified after examination that the MEKO A-200 DEU meets the anti-submarine requirement and would fulfil NATO obligations, and on 8 July — the committee's last session before the summer recess — the four-ship buy was approved at about EUR 6.3 billion, with conditions attached: quarterly reporting, cost control, reconsidering former F126 subcontractors, and holding the December 2029 first-delivery date.

 The proprietary read.
 The cost decomposition changes the read: the single biggest driver of the 70 per cent is not delay or inflation but Berlin's own decision to buy only half the batch — the state paying a premium for its own optionality — and a further slice buys strike-length cells the F126 never carried, capability rather than overrun.
 As Signal No. 95 noted, programme failure still carries industrial consequences: every major F126 contractor is out, replaced by the chain that already builds the A-200 for export.
 The pulled submission adds a second question — whether the design the navy has cleared can survive the coalition's own doubt before the recess.